graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `Accept` HTTP header as specified in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).

-A client SHOULD include the media type `application/graphql+json` in the `Accept` header.
+If the client supplies an `Accept` header, a client SHOULD include the media type `application/graphql+json` in the `Accept` header.

+### Legacy Watershed

-If the client supplies an `Accept` header, the header MUST include the `application/json` media type.
+Before `2025-01-01T00:00:00Z`, if the client supplies an `Accept` header, the header SHOULD include the `application/json` media type.
+After this watershed, this is no longer necessary.

 It is RECOMMENDED that a client set the `Accept` header to `application/graphql+json; charset=utf-8, application/json; charset=utf-8`.